 Failures are the manifestation of faults during transformation execution and thus the final result of mistakes made by a transformation developer.
 A failure means that the execution of the transformation network, or more precisely the application algorithm, reached an unwanted state.
 We have already discussed in Subsection 7.2.2 that the application algorithm can fail by not implementing a correct application function, thus either returning models that are inconsistent or not terminating at all.
-Additionally, the algorithm may fail to deliver consistent models and return \bot instead.
-Returning \bot is actually desired behavior to deal with the undecidability of the orchestration problem.
+Additionally, the algorithm may fail to deliver consistent models and return \perp instead.
+Returning \perp is actually desired behavior to deal with the undecidability of the orchestration problem.
 It can, however, mask that the transformations in the network contain faults that lead to the algorithm not being able to find an orchestration that yields consistent models.

 Termination in an inconsistent state, non-termination, and returning \perp already form the three general failure types that can occur when executing faulty transformations.
 They can be further specialized in different dimensions, e.g., regarding determinism of inconsistent termination or regarding whether too many or too few elements (or combinations of them) exist for being consistent.
 The latter could manifest in missing corresponding condition elements or the existence of too many condition elements for which no consistent models can be found by adding further ones.
 We have, however, found in previous work [Sağ20, Tab.
 5.7] that this distinction regarding elements does not provide any insights and benefits when tracing the failures back to the causal mistakes.
-We do, however, consider duplications as one specific additional failure type, which can finally lead to any of the other failures, depending on whether the application algorithm aborts or not.
-Duplications of elements are of particular importance, because they are the essential manifestation of missing synchronization in transformations, as we have discussed in Section 6.4.
+We do, however, consider duplications as one specific additional failure type, which can finally lead to any of the other